soapy2002/DevOps-Unit-5-Workshop/azure_devops.md

 * Select your repository
 * It should then locate your pipeline file, and you can click "Run"

-After a few seconds, you should see it has paused!
-Click into the pipeline and grant it permission to access the Default agent pool that we assigned it.
+After a few seconds, you should see it has paused and a warning appears!
+Grant the pipeline permission to access the Default agent pool that we assigned it.

 Now the pipeline will try to run and we see ... **a failure**!

-You should see an issue like:
+Click into the job, and you should see an issue like:
 > _No agent found in pool Default which satisfies the specified demands_

 Unlike GitHub/GitLab, ADO doesn't automatically offer a free tier for running jobs.
 They will generally grant access to a single free Microsoft-hosted pipeline if [you apply for it](https://learn.microsoft.com/en-us/azure/devops/pipelines/troubleshooting/troubleshoot-start?view=azure-devops#check-for-available-parallel-jobs), but this can take a few business days to approve so won't work for us here.